How to Help Employees Understand PTO Accrual and Battle Burnout

 This breakdown is helpful when crafting a PTO policy.
 Employers use it to illustrate how vacation time correlates to time spent on the job for hourly employees and how much time off salaried employees earn per pay period.

-Miguel’s company is required to pay their employees for unused PTO as taxable wages.
-If he earns $35 per hour and has 40 hours of unused PTO by the time he retires, here’s how they would calculate his payout:
+In this example a company is required to pay their employees for unused PTO as taxable wages.
+If the employee earns $35 per hour and has 40 hours of unused PTO by the time they retire, here’s how to calculate the payout:

 $35 per hour wage x 40 hours of unused vacation time = $1,400 gross wages

-Using this number, his accounting department can deduct the appropriate taxes and pay Miguel before he rides off into the sunset.
+Using this number, his accounting department can deduct the appropriate taxes and pay your employee before they ride off into the sunset.

 As an employer, you have a significant amount of freedom to craft a thoughtful PTO accrual plan that works for your organization and employees.
 Here are some guidelines to help shape your policy and make managing accrued time off easier: